 Assisted living facilities and residential board and care homes in Texas are subject to the requirements of NFPA 101 (Life Safety Code) Chapters 32 and 33, which distinguish between prompt-evacuation-capability and impractical-evacuation-capability occupancies.
 Key fire alarm system requirements include complete automatic detection throughout the building, staff notification before resident alarm notification in some configurations, sprinkler system monitoring, automatic door holder release upon alarm, and semi-annual NFPA 72 inspection and testing.
 HHSC licensing standards incorporate these NFPA requirements and require documented proof of compliance at each licensing inspection.

 In Texas, assisted living facilities and residential board and care homes are licensed by the Texas Health and Human Services Commission (HHSC) under Title 26 of the Texas Administrative Code.
 HHSC licensing surveyors review fire alarm system documentation at every initial and annual licensing inspection, and a fire alarm deficiency can result in a corrective action plan, conditional license status, or license denial.
 HHSC requirements incorporate NFPA 101 Chapters 32 and 33 by reference and add documentation requirements specific to Texas-licensed facilities — including proof of NFPA 72 semi-annual testing, deficiency correction timelines, and system certificates signed by a licensed fire alarm technician.
 Facilities that participate in Medicaid must also satisfy CMS Conditions of Participation, which add another layer of survey documentation requirements aligned with the Life Safety Code.
-Vector Fire provides ALF operators throughout Greater Houston with complete NFPA 72 inspection reports, system certificates, and corrective action records in the formats that HHSC licensing surveyors and CMS life safety surveyors expect — so your fire alarm documentation never becomes the reason a licensing visit goes sideways.
+The licensed contractors Vector Fire connects you with provide ALF operators throughout Greater Houston with complete NFPA 72 inspection reports, system certificates, and corrective action records in the formats that HHSC licensing surveyors and CMS life safety surveyors expect — so your fire alarm documentation never becomes the reason a licensing visit goes sideways.

-We provide complete NFPA 72 inspection reports, system certificates, deficiency correction records, and maintenance documentation in formats suitable for submission to the Texas Health and Human Services Commission during licensing inspections and annual compliance reviews.
+The licensed contractors we connect you with provide complete NFPA 72 inspection reports, system certificates, deficiency correction records, and maintenance documentation in formats suitable for submission to the Texas Health and Human Services Commission during licensing inspections and annual compliance reviews.
 Our paperwork is designed to clearly demonstrate code compliance to inspectors and licensing surveyors.

 Call us at (832) 281-5445 or fill out the quote form on this page.
 We respond within one business hour during normal business hours and can usually schedule an on-site assessment within a few business days throughout our Greater Houston service territory.